-Rituals can help you not only have a consistent practice that is dedicated to you, but have other mental health benefits.
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, rituals can help you not only have a consistent practice that is dedicated to you, but have other mental health benefits.
 You may engage in a ritual with the intention of achieving a desired outcome such as reducing your anxiety, boosting motivation, or moving through the grief process.
 Here is a list of few researched benefits of creating rituals:

 Greater sense of control